 On Election Day

-If you miss the deadline for pre-registration, you can still vote.
-Register at the polling place on Election Day, find information on what is an acceptable proof of residence to vote in Minnesota.
+If you miss the deadline for pre-registration, you can still vote, but to register at the polling place on Election Day, you will need to provide specific type(s) of proof of residence.
+Click here to find information on what is an acceptable proof of residence to vote in Minnesota.